Seafood: Consumption

-Seafood is consumed all over the world; it provides the world's prime source of high-quality protein: 14–16% of the animal protein consumed worldwide; over one billion people rely on seafood as their primary source of animal protein.
+Seafood is consumed all over the world; it provides the world's prime source of high-quality protein: 14–16% of the animal protein consumed worldwide, with over one billion people reliant on seafood as their primary source of animal protein.
 Fish is among the most common food allergens.

 Since 1960, annual global seafood consumption has more than doubled to over 20 kg per capita.
-Among top consumers are Korea (78.5 kg per head), Norway (66.6 kg) and Portugal (61.5 kg).
+Among the top consumers are Korea (78.5 kg per head), Norway (66.6 kg) and Portugal (61.5 kg).

 The UK Food Standards Agency recommends that at least two portions of seafood should be consumed each week, one of which should be oil-rich.
 There are over 100 different types of seafood available around the coast of the UK.

-Oil-rich fish such as mackerel or herring are rich in long chain Omega-3 oils.
+Oil-rich fish such as mackerel or herring are rich in long-chain omega-3 oils.
 These oils are found in every cell of the human body, and are required for human biological functions such as brain functionality.

-Whitefish such as haddock and cod are very low in fat and calories which, combined with oily fish rich in Omega-3 such as mackerel, sardines, fresh tuna, salmon and trout, can help to protect against coronary heart disease, as well as helping to develop strong bones and teeth.
+Whitefish such as haddock and cod are very low in fat and calories which, combined with oily fish rich in omega-3 such as mackerel, sardines, fresh tuna, salmon and trout, can help to protect against coronary heart disease, as well as helping to develop strong bones and teeth.

 Shellfish are particularly rich in zinc, which is essential for healthy skin and muscles as well as fertility.
 Casanova reputedly ate 50 oysters a day.

 Texture and taste

-Over 33,000 species of fish and many more marine invertebrate species have been described.
-Bromophenols, which are produced by marine algae, gives marine animals an odor and taste that is absent from freshwater fish and invertebrates.
+Over 33,000 species of fish and many more marine invertebrate species have been identified.
+Bromophenols, which are produced by marine algae, give marine animals an odor and taste that is absent from freshwater fish and invertebrates.
 Also, a chemical substance called dimethylsulfoniopropionate (DMSP) that is found in red and green algae is transferred into animals in the marine food chain.
 When broken down, dimethyl sulfide (DMS) is produced, and is often released during food preparation when fresh fish and shellfish are heated.
-In small quantities it creates a specific smell one associates with the ocean, but which in larger quantities gives the impression of rotten seaweed and old fish.
-Another molecule known as TMAO occurs in fishes and give them a distinct smell.
-It also exists in freshwater species, but becomes more numerous in the cells of an animal the deeper it lives, so that fish from the deeper parts of the ocean has a stronger taste than species who lives in shallow water.
-Eggs from seaweed contains sex pheromones called dictyopterenes, which are meant to attract the sperm.
+In small quantities it creates a specific smell one associates with the ocean, but in larger quantities gives the impression of rotten seaweed and old fish.
+Another molecule known as TMAO occurs in fishes and gives them a distinct smell.
+It also exists in freshwater species, but becomes more numerous in the cells of an animal the deeper it lives, so fish from the deeper parts of the ocean have a stronger taste than species that live in shallow water.
+Eggs from seaweed contain sex pheromones called dictyopterenes, which are meant to attract the sperm.
 These pheromones are also found in edible seaweeds, which contributes to their aroma.
-However, only a small number of species are commonly eaten by humans.